jonkrohn/ML-foundations/README.md

 All code demos will be in Python so experience with it or another object-oriented programming language would be helpful for following along with the code examples.

-## Notebooks

-All code is provided within Jupyter notebooks [in this directory](https://github.com/jonkrohn/DLTFpT/blob/master/notebooks/).

-These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com).
-However, if you're keen to run them locally, you're welcome to do so (for the Jupyter uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation) for guidance).

 Finally, here's an illustration of Oboe, the *Machine Learning Foundations* mascot, created by the wonderful artist Aglaé Bassens: